 Changes to environment variables only take effect the next time you restart your web application gears.

-Debugging the Python agent
+Debug the Python agent

-NEW_RELIC_LOG environment variable was set to
+NEW_RELIC_LOG environment variable is set to

 To tail the web application logs under OpenShift, run: